slieb74/ds-prob-bayes-rule-lab-nyc-career-ds-062518/README.md

 Having the disease is affected by a genetic factor, and we know that the joint probability of you and your father having the disease is equal to $\delta$.

 Now our question is: given that your father doesn't have the disease, what is the probability that you won't get the disease?
-Create a two-way table to solve this:
+Create a two-way table to solve for this in terms of $\gamma$ and $\delta$:

 P(A) = You have the disease